AdaCore/training_material/courses/fundamentals_of_ada/135_visibility.rst

       B2 : Integer := Constant_B; -- legal
       function F return Integer;
    end P;

    package body P is
      -- all of Pkg_A and Pkg_B is visible here
      function F return Integer is ( Constant_A + Constant_B );
    end P;

 --------------------
 No Meaning Changes
 --------------------

-* A new `use` clause won't change a program's meaning!
+* A new :ada:`use` clause won't change a program's meaning!
 * Any directly visible names still refer to the original entities

 .. code:: Ada

    package D is
      T : Real;
    end D;

    with D;
    procedure P is
      procedure Q is